Grasscloth is enjoying a bit of a revival, one that we love to see.

 Today’s grasscloths are more sophisticated and elegant than the 1970’s straw-looking wallcoverings we may remember from our grandparents’ homes.
 The fibers and weaves are tighter and lay flatter, colors are more sophisticated, and you can find lovely versions with patterns printed on them, or metallic fibers, or even hand-painted designs.

 And there are many wallpapers, even those designed for heavy-duty wear such as in hotels or restaurants, that imitate grasscloth, or silk or linen, for that matter.
 Virtually anything fabric-based or with a “weave” will be made into a beautiful and durable wallcovering eventually.

 However, the “paneling” effect that you get with grasscloth or other woven-looking wallpapers is unavoidable!

-And for some “light reading”, here’s a nice little article about what you can expect from grasscloth.
-It was written years ago for professional installers, but the first page makes the case for grasscloth, and it’s “natural imperfections”, very well!
-(The reading gets a bit technical after that.)
+If you don’t mind some technical reading, here’s a nice little article about visible seams in grasscloth, especially in terms of durability.
+It was written years ago for professional installers, but the first page makes the case for this beautiful wallcovering and its “natural imperfections” very well.
+We like the point it makes: “No perfectionists allowed!”

 In short, don’t let the natural variations and imperfections of this type of wallcovering bother you.
 Grasscloth and other fabric-look, woven wallpapers have their own kind of charm, and add a rich layer of texture to a space that is beautiful and sophisticated.